Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 The key to mastering this topic is recognizing that minerals fall into functional categories: some build structures, some carry molecules, some regulate fluid and electrical signals, and some protect cells or activate enzymes.
-Don't just memorize that calcium builds bones—know that it also enables muscle contraction and nerve signaling, which explains why severe deficiency causes muscle cramps and numbness.
+Don't just memorize that calcium builds bones.
+Know that it also enables muscle contraction and nerve signaling, which explains why severe deficiency causes muscle cramps and numbness.
 Think in mechanisms, not just lists.

-Compare: Calcium vs. Phosphorus—both are major bone-building minerals stored primarily in the skeleton, but calcium also drives muscle contraction while phosphorus powers energy metabolism through ATP.
+Compare: Calcium vs. Phosphorus: both are major bone-building minerals stored primarily in the skeleton, but calcium also drives muscle contraction while phosphorus powers energy metabolism through ATP.
 If an exam question asks about mineral interactions, remember these two work as partners in bone formation.

 Electrolytes are minerals that carry electrical charges when dissolved in body fluids.
 They create the electrochemical gradients that drive nerve impulses, muscle contractions, and fluid movement across cell membranes.

-Compare: Sodium vs. Potassium—both are essential electrolytes for nerve and muscle function, but they work on opposite sides of the cell membrane.
+Compare: Sodium vs. Potassium: both are essential electrolytes for nerve and muscle function, but they work on opposite sides of the cell membrane.
 Sodium is concentrated outside cells; potassium inside.
 The -ATPase pump maintains this gradient, which is why both minerals must be balanced for proper cardiovascular and neuromuscular function.

-These minerals support your body's defense systems and ability to heal.
+These minerals support your body's defense systems and its ability to heal.
 They act as cofactors for enzymes involved in immune cell function, protein synthesis, and wound repair.

 | Concept | Best Examples |